So, who am I talking about here?

 In fact, I could put together a fairly strong case for all of them.
-After all, these guys certainly rank as giants in the world of what we nowadays call public relations (remember, it was just plain propaganda back then) and are easily good runner up candidates for the position I have in mind.
+After all, these guys certainly rank as giants in the world of what we nowadays call public relations (remember, it was just plain propaganda back then) and are all good runner up candidates for the position I have in mind.

 But no, the person I am thinking about is Gustave Le Bon.

-So who was he and why do I think he’s the real Godfather of PR?
+Who was he and why do I think he’s the real Godfather of PR?